i-am-bee/agentstack-starter/README.md

 ## Adding Agents to Agent Stack

-There are two ways to add your agent to the Agent Stack:
+There are two ways to add your agent to Agent Stack:

 ### Local Development Mode

-When running agents locally with `uv run server`, they are automatically registered with the Agent Stack.
+When running agents locally with `uv run server`, they are automatically registered with Agent Stack.
 In this mode:
-- The Agent Stack will communicate with your local server
+- Agent Stack will communicate with your local server
 - You manage the agent's lifecycle (starting/stopping)
 - Changes are immediately available without redeployment

 ### Deployment from GitHub

-To share your agent with others or deploy it to the Agent Stack:
+To share your agent with others or deploy it to Agent Stack:

 - Push your agent code to a GitHub repository
 - Add the agent to Agent Stack using: `agentstack add https://github.com/your-username/your-repo-name`

-The Agent Stack will automatically:
+Agent Stack will automatically:
 - Clone your repository
 - Build a Docker image
 - Start the agent container